What can you do to feel better when you're stiff, sore, and tired? How about a workout? It might not make sense, but it really is good for you.

-But exercising with RA is vital to your health -- and much more likely to make you feel better than worse.
+Exercise is vital to your health even if you don’t have with RA, but it’s likely to make you feel better than worse if you do.
 It may take a leap of faith to believe that when you're in pain, but it only takes small steps to start feeling the benefits.

-Exercise may help reduce joint pain, swelling, and stiffness, and increase muscle strength and flexibility.
-It also can give you more energy.
-Weight-bearing exercise such as walking also strengthens your bones and helps prevent osteoporosis.
-After menopause, all women are at risk for thinning bones, but women with RA are at higher risk.
-Taking steroids to bring down inflammation boosts that risk.
+Activity can help lower joint pain, swelling, and stiffness, and increase your muscle strength and flexibility.
+It also can boost your energy.
+Weight-bearing exercise like walking also strengthens your bones and helps prevent osteoporosis.
+All women are prone to weaker bones after menopause, but it’s more common among those who have RA and take steroids to treat inflammation.

-Aerobic exercise -- the kind that gets your heart pumping faster -- can help you keep your weight under control.
-It also helps protect against heart disease, another condition where having RA raises your risk.
-Finally, regular exercise helps you sleep better and helps alleviate the stress and depression that can come with RA.
+Aerobic exercise -- the kind that makes your heart pump faster -- can help you control your weight.
+It also helps protect against heart disease, another condition that you’re more likely to get if you already have RA.
+Finally, regular exercise helps you sleep better so you can manage the stress and depression that can come with RA.

-Once you have your big goal, set little goals along the way and chart your progress.
-Reward yourself for meeting them.
+Once you have your big goal, set small targets along the way and chart your progress.

-These strategies will help you get off to a positive start:
+These strategies will help you get off to a good start:

 Talk to your doctor.
-Ask your doctor what kind of exercise might be best for you, in light of how you are affected by RA.
-For example, if you're worried about shoulder joint inflammation, you may want to try walking or bicycling instead of swimming.
-Your health care provider will also take into account other medical conditions you may have that could affect your ability to exercise.
+Ask your doctor what kind of exercise might be best for you based on your RA, your ability to move, and other conditions you might have.
+If you're worried about shoulder joint inflammation, for example, you may want to bike or walk instead of swimming.

-Be realistic.
-If you're overwhelmed about where to begin or feel you only have a few minutes a day to exercise, start with five minutes.
+Keep it real.
+If you don’t know where to begin or feel you don’t have much time to exercise, start with 5 minutes.
 The next day, try to do a minute more, and so on.
 On the other hand, if you're raring to go, be careful not to overdo it in the beginning.
-With exercise, it's less important where you start than where you end up.
+It's less important where you start than where you end up.